Deep cycle batteries are used to provide constant current unlike starting batteries that provide a burst of current.

 Once you have charged the battery to its maximum.
 Now you have to stabilize the voltage to its normal.

-As a fully charged deep cycle battery may show a very higher value for the voltage which will not give you accurate results.
+A fully charged deep cycle battery may show a very higher value for the voltage which will not give you accurate results.

 Once the battery is used for a few minutes, the high amount of current and the voltage stabilizes in the cells of the battery.

 You can buy a multimeter from any battery store or you can borrow it from someone if you don’t feel like putting extra money into it.

 Now, when you have got the multimeter in your hands, you will notice two different cords/wires.